mjuhanne/fyrtur-motor-board/README.md

 **This software is provided "as is".
 Use with caution and at your own risk!
 (See LICENSE file for DISCLAIMER)**

 #### Software installation
-For compiling the sources, install [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) (I used version 1.4.2)
+For compiling the sources, install [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) (I used version 1.4.2).
+UPDATE: Currently I'm using Visual Studio Code and the "STM32 for VSCode" plugin.

 Alternatively you can use binaries found in bin/ folder.